dlebansais/CAcertInstall/README.md

 # CAcertInstall
 Windows 64-bits User-friendly installer for CAcert root certificates.
+You can download the latest release (v1.0.0.7) [here](https://github.com/dlebansais/CAcertInstall/releases)

 Use the -language=**** option to specify the GUI language to use.
 Available values are:
 * 0409 (English)